- Quality of Life & Wellness»

-Daydreaming can help you increase your proficiency in a certain area of your life because when you have happy daydreams, you're visualizing yourself being successful at something.
+Daydreaming can help you increase your proficiency in a certain area of your life.
+When you have happy daydreams, you're visualizing yourself being successful at something.
 You're mentally achieving a personal goal.
 Scientists and sports psychologists have known for years that athletes perform better when they spend time mentally visualizing themselves being successful.

 Steven Spielberg said, “I don't dream at night, I dream all day; I dream for a living.”
 Doesn't that sound like fun?
-If you're having a hard time giving yourself permission to relax a little and spend time daydreaming, listen to what these creative masters and thought leaders have to say about dreams:
+If you're having a hard time giving yourself permission to relax a little and let yourself engage in some fanciful daydreaming, listen to what these creative masters and thought leaders have to say about dreams:

 Dreams are necessary to life. - Anais Nin

 All human beings are also dream beings.
 Dreaming ties all mankind together. - Jack Kerouac